jalapeno/SRv6_dCloud_Lab/lab_5/lab_5-guide.md

 ### Explore the Jalapeno ArangoDB Graph Database

-    #### Basic queries to explore data collections
 The ArangoDB Query Language (AQL) can be used to retrieve and modify data that are stored in ArangoDB.

 The general workflow when executing a query is as follows:

 - A client application ships an AQL query to the ArangoDB server.
 The query text contains everything ArangoDB needs to compile the result set

 - ArangoDB will parse the query, execute it and compile the results.
 If the query is invalid or cannot be executed, the server will return an error that the client can process and react to.
 If the query can be executed successfully, the server will return the query results (if any) to the client.
 See ArangoDB documentation [HERE](https://www.arangodb.com/docs/stable/aql/index.html)

 1. Run some DB Queries (one the left side of the Arango UI click on Queries):